Instead of Feeling Pleasure, I Feel Pain When I’m Close to Orgasm

 I have never had an orgasm on my own or with anyone else.
-It hurts when I have had “too much x93 stimulation.
+It hurts when I have had “too much” stimulation.
+So, it feels good Þ really good Þ fucking phenomenal Þ HURTS!!! Þ HURTS BAD, STOP!
 After I hit that point, even if I keep going, it either gets irritating or I feel nothing.

 So, why can’t I orgasm?
 Maybe I am too sensitive and that’s why it hurts.
 Also, people have guilted me about not orgasming and maybe I feel too much pressure to let go.
 I am a control freak, but have been able to give up control and even be tied up/held down.
 I don’t get it.
 Why does it hurt and then turn off?